 The Chinese New Year, also known as the Lunar New Year, is normally celebrated around late January till sometime in the end of February.
 The celebration takes place from the first moon of the year and honors old traditions, customs and superstitions that date back to early Chinese legends.
-In Japan, there are celebrations in the Chukagai (Chinatown areas) in Yokohama, Kobe, and Nagasaki and newly established Chinese communities in Ikebukuro.
+In Japan, although it’s not common to celebrate the Lunar New Year, there are celebrations in the Chukagai (Chinatown areas) in Yokohama, Kobe, and Nagasaki and newly established Chinese communities in Ikebukuro.
 In this article, we explain more about Chinese New Year and how it is celebrated in different parts of Japan.

 What is Chinese New Year